Birdwatching Holiday on the Isle of Wight

-Join your weekend leader, Dave Fairlamb, of Natural Links. for a birdwatching break packed with the best of autumn bird migration as we visit some of the top nature reserves and birdwatching sites on the Isle of Wight.
+Join your Natural Links leader, Dave Fairlamb, for a birdwatching break packed with the best of autumn bird migration as we visit some of the top nature reserves and birdwatching sites on the Isle of Wight.

-The month of October can always turn up a few surprises, and in recent years, scarcer island visitors have included White-fronted Geese, Hen Harrier, Spoonbill, Glossy Ibis, Little Stint, Pectoral Sandpiper, Sabine's Gull, Wryneck, Red-backed Shrike, Great Grey Shrike, Rosy Starling, Dusky Warbler, Tawny Pipit
+The month of October can always turn up a few surprises, and in recent years, scarcer island visitors have included White-fronted Geese, Hen Harrier, Spoonbill, Glossy Ibis, Little Stint, Pectoral Sandpiper, Sabine's Gull, Wryneck, Hoopoe, Red-backed Shrike, Great Grey Shrike, Rosy Starling, Dusky & Warbler and Tawny Pipit

 In the wonderful world of birdwatching always expect the unexpected!